Our Services

 Helpful Resources

-Gastroparesis is a digestive disorder where weak stomach muscle contractions delay stomach emptying, leading to symptoms such as early fullness, nausea, bloating, vomiting, and unpredictable blood sugar levels.
-Common causes include diabetes, post-surgical complications, and certain medications.
+Gastroparesis is a digestive disorder in which weakened stomach muscle contractions slow stomach emptying, causing symptoms like early fullness, nausea, bloating, vomiting, and erratic blood sugar levels.
+The most common causes include diabetes, post-surgical nerve damage, and certain medications such as opioids or GLP-1 agonists.

-Gastroenterologists typically recommend a stepwise treatment approach: small, frequent low-fat and low-fiber meals, prokinetic medications to stimulate stomach motility, anti-nausea drugs, and—for severe, refractory cases—advanced therapies like gastric electrical stimulation or feeding tubes.
+Treatment typically follows a stepwise approach: dietary changes (small, frequent low-fat, low-fiber meals), prokinetic medications to improve stomach motility, anti-nausea drugs, and—in severe or refractory cases—advanced options like gastric electrical stimulation or feeding tubes.

-Because symptoms of gastroparesis often overlap with other digestive conditions like GERD, ulcers, or functional dyspepsia, getting clarity early is critical.
-Take a free, instant, online symptom check to better understand what may be driving your symptoms and confidently navigate your next steps with your healthcare provider.
+Because gastroparesis symptoms closely mimic other digestive conditions such as GERD, peptic ulcers, or functional dyspepsia, early clarity is essential to avoid misdiagnosis and delayed care.
+Identifying the right cause now can prevent complications, reduce trial-and-error treatments, and help you have a more productive conversation with your doctor.
+Take a free, instant, online symptom check to better understand what may be driving your symptoms and confidently navigate your next steps.

 Gastroparesis is a condition in which your stomach empties food into the small intestine more slowly than normal.
 This delay can lead to various digestive symptoms, impact nutrition and blood sugar control, and affect your quality of life.
 Below, we explain what gastroparesis is, why it happens, how it's diagnosed, and what gastroenterologists recommend for managing it.